Looking for a list of personal goals examples for students?

 I am very passionate about morning routines.
 There is no better way to start your day than with the right routine in place.
 When your morning goes well, your whole day will follow.
 And that’s coming from someone who isn’t a morning person!

-The things I include in my morning routine are: getting dressed, drinking a glass of water, diffusing essential oils, making my morning smoothie, meditating and praying, filling out my journal and reviewing my daily tasks, and then going to work.
+The things I include in my morning routine are: getting dressed, drinking a glass of water, diffusing essential oils, making my morning smoothie, meditating and praying, filling out my daily journal and reviewing my daily tasks, and then going to work.

 What will your morning routine look like?